Eternal oblivion: Scientific views

-Paraphrasing philosopher Paul Edwards, two people, Keith Augustine and Yonatan I. Fishman, note that "the greater the damage to the brain, the greater the corresponding damage to the mind.
-The natural extrapolation from this pattern is all too clear – obliterate brain functioning altogether, and mental functioning too will cease".
+Paraphrasing philosopher Paul Edwards, Keith Augustine and Yonatan Fishman state that "the greater the damage to the brain, the greater the corresponding damage to the mind.
+The natural extrapolation from this pattern is all too clear – obliterate brain functioning altogether, and mental functioning too will cease."

-Contemporary scientists Steven Pinker and Sean Carroll assert that death is equivalent to eternal oblivion, as science finds no mechanism to continue consciousness after death.

-Legal use

-The term "eternal Oblivion" has been used in international treaties, such as in Article II of the Treaty of Westphalia 1648.
-It has also been used in legislation such as in the English Indemnity and Oblivion Act 1660, where the phrase used is "perpetual Oblivion" (it appears in several of the articles in the act).

 Oblivion and subjectivity

-Thomas W. Clark, founder of Center for Naturalism, wrote a paper titled "Death, Nothingness, and Subjectivity" (1994).
+Thomas Clark, founder of Center for Naturalism, wrote a paper titled "Death, Nothingness, and Subjectivity" (1994).
 He critiqued what he saw as a flawed description of eternal oblivion as a "plunge into darkness".
-When some imagine their deaths (including the non-religious), they project themselves into a future self which experiences an eternal silent darkness.
-This is wrong, because without consciousness, there is no awareness of space and no basis for time.
+When some imagine their deaths, they project themselves into a future self which experiences an eternal silent darkness.
+This is wrong, because without consciousness, there is no awareness of space and no basis for time – there cannot be darkness, because to experience darkness, one must be conscious of it.
 For Clark, in oblivion there is even an absence of experience, as we can only speak of experience when a subjective self exists.
 According to neuroscientist Giulio Tononi, consciousness is "all we are and all we have: lose consciousness and, as far as you are concerned, your own self and the entire world dissolve into nothingness."

-Some studies of near-death experiences have suggested against the idea of consciousness ceasing upon death, and it may continue even after brain function ceases.